 NOTE: OIT staff have access to additional internal resources about teleworking and eligibility.

-University employees who access university data should use a university-owned endpoint — or device — for their remote working needs.
+University employees who access university data should use a university-owned endpoint (device) for their remote working needs.
 If non-university-owned endpoints are needed, the leadership of the college or division should review and approve their usage in concert with OIT Security & Compliance.

 Everyone (employees, contractors, research collaborators, etc.) with access to university data must abide by REG 08.00.03 – Data Management Regulation.
-To help understand your roles/responsibilities and know the right resources to be compliant, NC State has the Data Management Framework.
+To help understand your roles, responsibilities and compliance resources, NC State has the Data Management Framework.
 This framework explains governance, classification, approved storage locations and more.

 We strongly recommend that you use your NC State Google Workspace account for office applications and data storage as much as possible.